geneontology/geneontology.github.io/_docs/contributing-go-term.md

 + The ontology editors can process requests more rapidly when all the required information is provided.

-### Communicate with the GO ontology editors
+### 3. Communicate with the GO ontology editors
+* The easiest way is to contact the [GO helpdesk](http://help.geneontology.org/) with your request.

-You can use the <a href="https://github.com/geneontology/go-ontology/issues">GO-ontology GitHub tracker</a>.
-Information about how to create an account and use the GitHub repository can  be found [here](/docs/how-to-submit-requests/).
-Alternatively, you can [contact the GO helpdesk](http://help.geneontology.org/) with your request.
+* We encourage users to create tickets in the [GO-ontology tracking system](https://github.com/geneontology/go-ontology/issues).
+This allows you to monitor the progress on work on the issue, and participate in the discussion among GO annotation team members.
+Instructions about how to create an account and use the GitHub repository can be found [here](/docs/how-to-submit-requests/).

 ### Creating a GitHub ticket for a new term request